 Centre for the Study of Democracy

 The Centre for the Study of Democracy (CSD) is based in the School of Social Sciences at the University of Westminster.
 The Centre undertakes research across a range of critical social and political challenges, promoting an interdisciplinary environment that embraces colleagues from politics, international relations, sociology and criminology.
 Established in 1989, CSD continues to sustain an international reputation for research excellence through a programme of publications, events and collaborations with academics, practitioners and activists.

-CSD recognises that responding to contemporary political challenges requires engagement beyond the academy, so actively welcomes dialogue and collaboration with practitioners and activists around the world.
+CSD recognises that responding to contemporary social and political challenges requires engagement beyond the academy, so actively welcomes dialogue and collaboration with practitioners and activists around the world.

 Our research themes

 - Gender and sexuality

 - Social and cultural lives